Cockfighting: Philippines

-Cockfighting was already flourishing in pre-colonial Philippines, as recorded by Antonio Pigafetta, the Italian diarist aboard Ferdinand Magellan’s 1521 expedition.
+Cockfighting was already flourishing in pre-colonial Philippines, as recorded by Antonio Pigafetta, the Italian diarist aboard Ferdinand Magellan's 1521 expedition.

 Cockfighting, locally termed sabong, remains a popular pastime in the Philippines, where both illegal and legal cockfights occur.
 Legal cockfights are held in cockpits every week, whilst illegal ones, called tupada or tigbakay, are held in secluded cockpits where authorities cannot raid them.
 In both types, knives or gaffs are used.
 There are two kinds of knives used in Philippine cockfighting: single-edged blades (used in derbies) and double-edged blades; lengths of knives also vary.
 All knives are attached on the left leg of the bird, but depending on agreement between owners, blades can be attached on the right or even on both legs.
 Sabong and illegal tupada, are judged by a referee called sentensyador or koyme, whose verdict is final and not subject to any appeal.
 Bets are usually taken by the kristo, so named because of his outstretched hands when calling out wagers from the audience from memory.

-The country has hosted several World Slasher Cup derbies, held biannually at the Smart Araneta Coliseum, Quezon City, where the world's leading game fowl breeders gather.
-World Slasher Cup is also known as the "Olympics of Cockfighting".
-The World Gamefowl Expo 2014 was held in the World Trade Center Metro Manila.